 In 2010 the name of the organisation was changed to Visionary – linking local sight loss charities and the charity was incorporated as a company limited by guarantee.

-In 2015 Alison Oliver joined as our CEO under a new strategic alliance with the Thomas Pocklington Trust and subsequently brought on board the new team to enable us to expand our activities, grow the membership and strengthen our collective voice.
-Fiona Sandford took over the role of CEO in 2018 as maternity leave cover, with Alison returning from maternity leave in March 2019.
+In 2015 we developed a new strategic alliance with the Thomas Pocklington Trust and subsequently brought on board the new team to enable us to expand our activities, grow the membership and strengthen our collective voice.

 See also our Governance page